 - Manuscript Format: A Guide for Novels (blog post)

 In an ideal world, you’ll receive multiple offers.
 When several publishers are interested in your book, it’ll be sold at “auction”.
-Disappointingly, this does not play out in an exciting court-room-like setting, but via emails or phone calls to your agent.
-But there is one upside: when publishers know they’re competing with each other, you can expect larger advances, as they’re more likely to make higher bids to win your affections.
+Disappointingly, this does not play out in an exciting courtroom-like setting, but via emails or phone calls to your agent.
+But there is one upside: when publishers know they’re competing with each other, you can expect larger advances, as they’re more likely to make higher bids to win your affection.

 Money is not everything

-However, when it comes to deciding on a publisher, money is not the only relevant factor.
+However, when deciding on a publisher, money is not the only relevant factor.
 Remember the highest offer is not always the best one: a generous advance that your book fails to “earn out” could damage your chances later on.
 What’s more, if your book sells well, your advance should make no difference in the long run, as you’ll earn back the difference in royalties.

 Money might indicate the size and budget of each publishing house, rather than their level of enthusiasm.
 It may well be that a smaller, passionate publisher that offers a smaller advance will work much harder on promoting your book.